pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 Router#
 ```

 Note the “sync yes” arguments added to the end of the “event cli...” command, which sets synchronous mode.
 (I also used a caret in front of the word “show” to only match lines beginning with “show alias”).
-To execute the original show alias command afterwards, you need the “set _exit_status...” command.
+To execute the original show alias command afterwards, you need the `set _exit_status "1"`  command.
 Setting it to 1 executes the command.
 If you don’t set this variable, or set it to 0, then the command is skipped.

 ### Asynchronous mode (“sync no”)